By David Joel Miller.

 This danger, that accepting their drug use and working with them as they are can turn into advocating for their right to continue to abuse substances.

-I am not an advocate for trying to help an airline pilot control their recreational drug use or alcoholism and still keep flying.
+I am not an advocate of trying to help an airline pilot control their recreational drug use or alcoholism and still keep flying.

 Ethical problem for counselors.